Stellar (magazine): Launch

 The magazine was launched on the night of 16 October 2008 at Krystle nightclub in Dublin despite the downturn in the Irish economy and the complications of slower advertising spending.
 It was proclaimed by its owner as an alternative to Image and the Irish Tatler.
-The editor is Susan Vasquez who suggested the magazine would be "kind of like an older version of Kiss".
+The editor was Susan Vasquez who suggested the magazine would be "kind of like an older version of Kiss".
 Vasquez is the former editor of the teenage magazine, having helped launch the magazine.
+Both Susan Vasquez and the former Art Director of KISS, Dillon St.Paul, together, created Stellar Magazine with St.Paul, responsible for its visual identity and design from inception.
+The masthead and other visual design elements he created are still in use today.

 The launch issue of 164 pages included a photo spread of aesthetically pleasing barmen in Dublin and a male perspective on females who publicly discuss their ex-boyfriends.
 O'Doherty's target circulation for year one of the magazine is between 12,000 and 15,000.